Ebadi-Fereshteh/Python-for-beginners/Lesson_5/Readme.md

 ### Learning goals:
 * More practice with arrays and functions
-* Use colorama Lib and change Text and background color in terminal
+* Use the colorama Lib and change the color of the text and background in the terminal
-* Use Timer and calculate duration
+* Use the timer and calculating the duration
 * Turtle Lib

 ---------------------------------------------------------------------------